gabrieletiboni/sb3-gym-interface/readme.md

 # SB3 interface for gym environments
 This repo provides a ready-to-use code interface for applications using [stable-baselines3](https://stable-baselines3.readthedocs.io/) (sb3) for training RL agents in simulation on gym-registered environments.
-It abstracts complexity from the sb3 APIs providing useful global features under the hood.
+It abstracts complexity from the sb3 APIs providing useful global features under the hood, such as seamless integration with Wandb.

 **Features**:
 - [x] Automatic wandb recording of training return